Guide to Individualized Education Programs (IEP)

 The guide includes a video series featuring a renowned attorney, school psychologist and speech pathologist answering your frequently asked questions.
 The experts share advice on how to be the strongest advocate for your child at school.

-The new interactive format is divided into six simple sections filled with videos and tools to guide you in the right direction as you navigate the IEP journey and the school system with your child:
+The format is divided into six sections and includes videos and tools to guide you in the right direction as you navigate the IEP journey and the school system with your child:

 - IEP Basics